Be a binner, not a blocker

 So please, protect your home and neighbourhood from flooding by following the tips below and being a binner, not a blocker:

-Changing some of your bathroom habits will help keep your toilet in tip-tap shape and your shower's stress free:
+Changing some of your bathroom habits will help keep your toilet in tip-top shape:

 Sewer Stories as told by…

-So here with the scoop straight from the sewers and myth busting from the manholes are: Damien, Kirsty, Fran, Jaydan and Leighton.
-The team deal with drain blockages every day, and have seen first-hand the horrors unflushables can cause in homes…
+So, here with the scoop straight from the sewers and myth-busting from the manholes are Terry, Kristian, Kirstie, and John.
+The team deals with drain blockages every day and has seen first-hand the horrors unflushables can cause in homes…

 Proud poo pusher, Kirsty